Six Easy Tips To Prepare For A New Kitten

 They will find things you thought were lost forever!

-Do not forget kittens jump and climb, and everything in its path is fair game.
+Do not forget kittens jump and climb, and everything in their path is fair game.

 3. Prepare A Kitten Bed